 Even if you don’t have the time or energy to make it all the way to the pass or glacier, you can still hike up from the church carpark as far as you like.
 The views looking back down at the church are certainly worth it.

-If you’re hiking in warmer months and you have plenty of time in Kazbegi, then I would recommend thinking about staying the night in Altihut at 3000m.
+If you’re hiking in warmer months and you have plenty of time in Kazbegi, then I would recommend considering staying the night in Altihut at 3000m.
 It’s well set out and is like a perfect mountain hut, with a restaurant, bar, free Wi-Fi and comfortable dorms.
 The thought of the sunset, sunrise and night sky views from that hut makes me want to book a flight and head straight back!

 You might also want to read:

 If you enjoy hiking, then the Caucasus is an underappreciated region for some of the best hiking trails and incredible views.
 Although Georgia tends to steal the spotlight for hiking in the Caucasus, Armenia and Azerbaijan also have great scenery and trails too.

 I wrote an article for Matador Network on 9 treks that showcase the Caucasus’ remote and rugged beauty if you want to plan other hiking adventures for your trip.